 - Squeeze your gluteal muscles and brace your core before beginning the movement.

 - Now, lift your hips off the floor until your hips and torso make a straight line.

 - Maintain the contractions in your core and glutes and hold this position for 2-3 seconds at the top of the motion.

 - With a slow and controlled motion, return to the starting position.

 More Exercises for Shin Splints Relief & Prevention

-Dr. Breanne Kelley demonstrates a few more quick exercises you can add to your routine to help avoid painful shin splits.
+Airrosti’s Breanne Kelley, DC, demonstrates a few more quick exercises you can add to your routine to help you kick painful shin splints to the curb.